Website Verification - Filters

 Aborted links:

-Shows links scheduled for the verification but not verified due
+Displays links scheduled for verification but not yet verified due to

-to canceling the operation by user.
-The verification of aborted links can be
+cancellation of the operation by the user.
+Verification of aborted links

 Internal links:

-Lists pages stored on the same level or below the starting page, including
+Lists pages stored on the same level or below the starting page.
+All pages are

-all - verified and not verified, valid and invalid pages.
+included - verified and unverified, valid and invalid.

 External links:

-You can use this filter to view the links to the external sites only.
+This filter displays the links to the external sites only.
+External links are

 Pages processed:

-This section contains the list of pages scanned by the program.
+This section contains a list of pages scanned by the program.
 If you want

 to find out which links have been found on a specific page, double-click it

-and choose the "Children" tab at the screen bottom.
-Moreover, this section
+and choose the 'Children' tab at the foot of the screen.
+This section also

 contains additional filters:

-Pages with broken links - the list of pages containing broken links.
+- Pages with broken links - a list of pages containing broken links.

-Slow pages - the pages that will loaded slowly because of their size (use the Profile -> Page optimization -> Slow pages value to specify the size limit).
+- Slow pages - pages that will load slowly because of their size (use the Profile -> Page optimization -> Slow pages value to specify the size limit).

-Small pages - the pages that are smaller than the specified size set by the Profile -> Page optimization -> Small pages value.
+- Small pages - pages that are smaller than the specified size set by the Profile -> Page optimization -> Small pages value.

-Old pages - the pages that haven't been updated during the period specified in Profile -> Page optimization -> Old pages.
+- Old pages - the pages that have not been updated during the period specified in Profile -> Page optimization -> Old pages.

-Deep pages - the pages placed deep in the directory structure.
+- Deep pages - pages placed deep in the directory structure.
 The limit is set in Profile -> Page optimization -> Deep pages.

 Redirected links:

-Using this filter you can view links that don't lead to any pages but instead
+This filter displays links that do not connect to any pages but instead

 redirect users to other addresses.